 15. Willow

-Willow species native to North America is an early-spring draw for birds.
-The soft catkins that appear before the tree leaves out are a hot spot for returning migratory birds.
+Willow species native to North America are an early spring draw for birds.
+The soft catkins that appear before the tree leaves are a hot spot for returning migratory birds.
 The flower buds are also a food source for cardinals and finches.
-Look for a native species such as Pacific Willow (Salix lucida), Pussy Willow (Salix discolor), or Coastal Plain Willow (Salix caroliniana)
+Look for a native species such as Pacific Willow (Salix lucida), Pussy Willow (Salix discolor), or Coastal Plain Willow (Salix caroliniana.)

 16. Summersweet